npr/pmp-php-sdk/README.md

 $ make test
 ```

-To debug the HTTP calls occuring during the tests, set the *DEBUG* environment variable to 1 with `DEBUG=1 make test`.
+To debug the HTTP calls occurring during the tests, set the *DEBUG* environment variable to 1 with `DEBUG=1 make test`.

 ## Issues and Contributing